Everleigh Club: Interior layout

 The Everleigh quickly gained a reputation as an upscale gentlemen's club, so much so that the Everleigh sisters were forced to turn away prospective clients even on opening day on February 1, 1900.
 The club's extensive popularity afforded Minna and Ada the opportunity to select their clientele.
 Only those men deemed suitable by Minna and Ada gained admittance into the Everleigh Club.
 The Everleigh sisters deemed a prospective client "worthy" to be admitted into the club if: the prospective client provided a letter of recommendation from an existing member, an engraved card, or through a formal introduction by Minna or Ada.
 These standards made the club extremely exclusive, indulging the desires of only the wealthy and influential men.
 Author Karen Abbott wrote, "The cachet of being able to go there, just because they turned down so many people.
 It became an exclusive badge of honor just to be admitted."

 On March 3, 1902, Prince Henry of Prussia visited the club while in the United States to collect a ship built for his brother, German Kaiser Wilhelm II.
 Although the city had sponsored numerous events for Henry, his main interest was a visit to the club.
 The sisters planned a bacchanalia for the visiting prince, including dancing, dining and a recreation of the dismemberment of Zeus's son.
 During one of the dances, a prostitute's slipper came off and spilled champagne.
 When one of the prince's entourage drank the champagne, he started the trend of drinking champagne from a woman's shoe.

 The club employed 15 to 25 cooks and maids.

 Scandals

 On November 22, 1905, Marshall Field Jr., son of department store founder Marshall Field, suffered a gunshot to the abdomen; he died of complications several days later.
 Although newspapers reported it was an accident and occurred at his home, there is some evidence that he was shot by a prostitute at the Everleigh Club.
 A rival madam maliciously accused the Everleigh sisters of murdering Field.

-On January 9, 1910, Nathaniel Moore died of natural causes in the Chez Shaw brothel in Chicago's Levee district after spending much of the previous night at the Everleigh Club.
+On January 9, 1910, Nathaniel Moore, a former U.S. Olympic Team golfer, died of natural causes in the Chez Shaw brothel in Chicago's Levee district after spending much of the previous night at the Everleigh Club.